-This chapter provides important guidelines for finalising advocacy strategies, the third step of the planning framework.
+This chapter provides guidelines for finalising an advocacy strategy, the third step of the planning framework.
 Finalising includes the selection of the roles of different stakeholders, as well as determining messages, and activities.

 In previous chapters, the focus of all activities has been on the exploration and analysis of realities related to your selected issue.
-After Chapter 4 these findings, presented in a systematic and logical way, will assist the advocate in formulating actions as advocacy.
-The following will be the fundamental steps of this chapter (Figure 4.1):
+These findings, presented in a systematic and logical way, will assist the advocate in formulating actions as advocacy Figure 5.1.

-Figure 4.1: Final strategy in horizontal framework
+Figure 5.1: Final strategy in horizontal framework